knmoriwaki/IM2IM/README.md

 For the evaluation a lot of different Jupyter notebooks are available.

+- `xai_exp_analysis.ipynb` provides a collection of plots to analyze a single XAI experiment.
+The current one focuses on `faint_ha`, but could be replaced with another one.
+- `xai_analysis_single_signal.ipynb` analyzes two XAI experiments side by side.
+Currently these are `only_ha` and `only_oiii`, but could be replaced with two other experiments.
+- `plotting_maps_different_GANs.ipynb` is a simple Jupyter notebook only plotting the maps for training experiments.
+It is useful to visually compare maps.
+-
+- `my_xai_power_spectrum_development.ipynb` is intended to compare the power spectrum of a generated (perturbed) image with the test dataset statistics.
+This notebook is unfinished.

-Please set the python path for running the Jupyter notebooks.
+Please set the Python path for running the Jupyter notebooks.
 For example like this.
 ```
 ssh cat4
 cd [IM2IM]